 Don’t put it off — even if your parents are healthy and not experiencing cognitive decline, know how to talk to your parents about estate planning is important.
 Anything can happen, and it’s actually best to have it before they start experiencing health issues.
 Not only might these conditions impair their ability to be of sound mind, talking about estate planning while they are going through a medical problem may only add to their stresses.

 Know the Legacy-Planning Lingo

-Before talking about estate planning with your parents, it’s a good idea to do some research on key terms and items you’ll encounter when speaking about end-of-life care and desires.
+Before diving into how to talk to your parents about estate planning, it’s a good idea to do some research on key terms and items you’ll encounter when speaking about end-of-life care and desires.

 - Power of Attorney: A power of attorney can act on someone’s behalf in financial and legal matters.
 A form is typically required.
 Check the laws in your parents’ state.

 - Trust: Trusts can transfer property without going through probate.
 Unlike probates, trusts are private.